Chat with us, powered by LiveChat ;

 A Green Card, officially known as a Permanent Resident Card, is a document issued by the U.S. government to immigrants, allowing them to live and work permanently in the United States, including in its territories like Puerto Rico.
 Holding a Green Card means the individual is a lawful permanent resident (LPR) of the United States.

+If you’re asking "Can I live in Puerto Rico with a green card?", the answer is yes.
+If you’re asking, "Can I work in Puerto Rico with a Green Card?", the answer is yes.
 Green Card holders have certain rights and responsibilities.
 For instance, they can work in the U.S. without an employer-specific work visa, start a business, attend schools and universities, and are protected by all laws of the United States, the states, and local jurisdictions.
 However, they must also abide by all laws, file U.S. taxes, and support the democratic form of government.

 Although Green Card holders are considered residents of the U.S., they remain citizens of their home countries.
 Thus, they cannot vote in U.S. elections and may be subject to certain restrictions on their employment in the United States based on security clearance requirements reserved for U.S. citizens.